brunokoga/Montevideo/monsters_dir/lich.md

 ## The Lich's Phylactery

 An integral part of becoming a lich is the creation of the phylactery in which the character stores his soul.
 The only way to get rid of a lich for sure is to destroy its phylactery.
-Unless its phylactery is located and destroyed, a lich can rejuvenate after it is killed (see Creating a Lich, below.
+Unless its phylactery is located and destroyed, a lich can rejuvenate after it is killed (see Creating a Lich, below).

 Each lich must create its own phylactery by using the [Craft Wondrous Item](../feats#_craft-wondrous-item) feat.
 The character must be able to cast spells and have a caster level of 11th or higher.
 The phylactery costs 120,000 gp to create and has a caster level equal to that of its creator at the time of creation.